First things first: On protocols and unit tests

 This Protocol specifies that your model classes should have

-• a num_design_cols attribute of integer type,
+attribute of integer type, - a

-• a save method that takes an output path to save one’s model parameters to and returns a boolean indicating success of the process.
+method that takes an output path to save one’s model parameters to and returns a boolean indicating success of the process.

 Ideally, the attributes and functionality of one’s objects will be informed by one’s object analysis.
 How do you want to interact with one’s object’s?
 Perhaps you wish to do the following.